Get Strategic Leader News

 The Philosophy

 Philosophically, strategic leaders (SLers) know that that their ability to find the future and make it happen is dependent on people embracing solutions and acting upon them; not technical tools.
-The quality of their leadership is found not in their actions, but in those of their followers.
-SLers lead by:
+SLers believe that:

-• Believe that performance is the result of a combination of effective intent and excellent execution.
-They prudently use of non gameable metrics to push their organizations to action.
-Slers anchor learning in engaged and self managed individuals and teams to pull their organization to action.
+• Performance is the result of a combination of effective intent and excellent execution.
+Therefore, SLers prudently use the SL Methodology and a non-gameable set of metrics to push their organizations to action.

 A Case in Point[i]